niktekusho/local-npm-config/docs/CONTRIBUTING.md

 4.  push them to your online fork `git push`.

 If you've changed the project's code, you should ensure that what you've changed didn't break existing functionalities.
-The `yarn test` command ensures your contribution works and adheres to this project code style ("lint").
+The `npm test` command ensures your contribution works and adheres to this project code style ("lint").

 ### Submitting a pull request